Once (EP)

-Once is the fifth EP by South Korean DJ and producer Peggy Gou, released on 2 March 2018 through Ninja Tune.
+Once is the fourth EP by South Korean DJ and producer Peggy Gou, released on 2 March 2018 through Ninja Tune.
 It contains three songs, including the single "It Makes You Forget (Itgehane)".

 Background

 Gou stated that her intent with the EP was to "span different vibes – terrace, big room, morning session", with influences from "electro, African music, early 90s house and techno".
 When speaking on the EP's production, Gou described Once as "the most fun [she has] ever had making music".